CartoDB/carto-selfhosted/README.md

       POSTGRES_ADMIN_PASSWORD=<FILL_ME>
     ```

     > Note: In case you are using a Postgres hosted on Azure, you should add two additional env vars.
-When connecting to Azure Postgres the connection user name it's different that the iternal user name, so we need to differentiate between those users, where
+When connecting to Azure Postgres the connection user name it's different that the internal user name, so we need to differentiate between those users, where

     > `WORKSPACE_POSTGRES_INTERNAL_USER` - same value as `WORKSPACE_POSTGRES_USER` but without the `@db-name` prefix